 A recent report ranks Ireland as the second worst European country for climate action.
 The report from Climate Action Network (CAN) Europe gave Ireland a score of 21 per cent on fighting climate change, making it one of only three EU countries to score below 30 per cent.

-It is estimated that almost 900 institutions has pledged to divest from fossil fuel investments, including the British Medical Association, the Norwegian Sovereign Wealth Fund and the Mary Robinson Foundation.
+It is estimated that almost 900 institutions have pledged to divest from fossil fuel investments, including the British Medical Association, the Norwegian Sovereign Wealth Fund and the Mary Robinson Foundation.